zenwalk/feralfilehosting/Feral Wiki/common links.md

 The press and hold `CTRL` then press `x` to save.
 Press `y` to confirm.

-The press and hold `CTRL` then press `d` to detach from the screen.
+The press and hold `CTRL` and `a` then press `d` to detach from the screen.
 This leaves it running in the background.